Bicycle Network: Ride and volunteer (4265)

 - Phone Charging Team

-You must sign up to be a riding volunteer before the event, and you can do this through the volunteer portal from 17 June (for returning riding volunteers) and 1 July (for new riding volunteers).
+You must sign up to be a riding volunteer before the event, and you can do this through the volunteer portal.
 Limited riding volunteer positions are available so get in quick!

 If you are bringing a bike box along to the event the same service is available as for normal riders.
 A local Rotary Club will be collecting, storing and then returning bike boxes at the end of the ride.
 This service is provided via a donation to the local Club and is a cost we don't cover for volunteers.